CSIT321-BDI-Agent/BDI-Agent/backend/README.md

 - All route handlers should be wrapped with `withRoute` to ensure proper error propagation.
 - Use helpers in `validators.js` instead of hand-rolling request parsing.
-- When evolving the saved world schema, update both `models/World.js` and the frontend persistence helper to keep snapshots in sync.
+- When evolving the saved world schema, update both `models/World.js` and the frontend persistence helper to keep persistence logic in sync.

 For broader project information or frontend details, refer back to the [root README](../README.md) and [`public/README.md`](../public/README.md).